 Are dogs required to be on a leash by law?

 If you live in Michigan or Pennsylvania, the answer is yes.
-In case if you live elsewhere, it's recommended to check into your local restrictions.
-In general, dogs should be leashed when on public property and must be under full control of the owners while on private property.
+In case you live elsewhere, it's recommended to check into your local restrictions.
+In general, dogs should be leashed when on public property and must be under the full control of the owners while on private property.